 or for the received ciphertext message (when decrypting).

 Shortly after WWII,

 in the early days of the Cold War,

 mixers became popular items for protection of TOP SECRET

 information, such as the radio an telephone traffic between the Foreign Office

-and Embassy's abroad, and strategic communication between the various
+and Embassies abroad, and strategic communication between the various

 countries.
-Because of their size and enormous complexity however,
+Because of their size and lack of suitable components,

 they were constantly in short supply at the time.